Guotepauc/Guotepauc/README.md

 ## A non-linear path into cybersecurity

 My route into cybersecurity has not been conventional.
-It started with **mathematics and physics**, followed by quantum mechanics, scientific research and telecommunications.
-From there, I moved into software development, cryptography, consulting and eventually cybersecurity.
+It started with **mathematics then theoritical physics**, scientific research (Mesoscopic physics = Quantum mechanics) and telecommunications.
+From there, I moved into software development, cryptography, consulting and eventually cybersecurity (formation in University of Toulouse).

 My security work has since crossed **SOC operations, incident response, governance, vulnerability management and Cyber Threat Intelligence**.